USA Summary

 The Southwest

-The southwest desert is beautiful but being there in the month of June even though it really couldn’t be helped was not how I wanted to experience the US.
-I have discovered that I am not wired for 40C+ desert heat and all I wanted is to get out of the US quickly.
+The southwest desert is beautiful, but being there in the month of June, even though it really couldn’t be helped, was not how I wanted to experience the US.
+I have discovered that I am not wired for 46°C/115°F desert heat, and all I wanted is to get out of the US quickly.
 Biking through this heat would be 100 times harder than biking through a Canadian winter storm.

 Conclusions

 I would bike 7,857 km’s over 169 days on the road (not including 2 months off in Las Vegas).
-I originally planned for biking 5,600 km’s.
+I originally planned to bike 5,600 km’s.
 To help put some of these numbers into perspective.
-By car Vancouver to San Diego is 2,250 km’s and Portland to New York City is 4,700 km’s by car.
-According to Google the US is 4,506 km’s wide.
+By car, Vancouver to San Diego is 2,250 km’s and Portland to New York City is 4,700 km’s by car.
+According to Google, the US is 4,506 km’s wide.
 Therefore, I biked 3,351 km’s more than the US is wide!
 I also took and posted 13,911 photos in the US to Flickr.
-And write 66 blog posts of an avg of a 1,000 words each.
+And write 66 blog posts of an average of 1,000 words each.

 I think it’s safe to say that I had a pretty unique US bike touring experience.
 Easily a lifetime of memories created in my almost 9 months in the US.
 I am so glad I accomplished what I did.
 But in many ways, I could not imagine trying it again.
 There were aspects and experiences that were simply tough (the way I tour).